snowplow/documentation/docs/understanding-tracking-design/json-schema-type-casting-rules/index.md

 schema.
 For example, `2-0-0` would use them, but `2-0-1` or `2-2-0` would not.
 And `3-0-0` would apply them again.
 It is still valid to have `"required"` for validation purposes in enrich.

+When field has both `"null"` in type array and listed as `"required"` at the same time resulting column would be nullable.

 </td>
 <td>